 Language?
 Slovenian (or Slovene).
 I will be releasing a Slovenian for tourists in the future but if you would like to dive in and try to learn some words before arriving check out my article packed full of resources to help you learn Slovene.
 But you might be happy to know that a lot of Slovenians speak some English, especially when in Ljubljana.

 Currency?
 They use the Euro like the majority of countries in the European Union.

 Tipping?
 While it is not expected it is often appreciated.
-Usually when taking a taxi I round up, when dining out I will leave a Euro or two.
+Usually, when taking a taxi I round up, when dining out I will leave a Euro or two.
 Credit and Debit cards are taken almost everywhere (in Ljubljana), and ATM machines (Bankomat) are found all over the city.

 Electrical Outlets?
 Slovenia uses the same 230 V, 50 Hz system as many EU countries with the standard two pin plug and socket.
 If you are coming from the US check your devices if they are single voltage or dual.
-I usually advise to avoid bringing hair dryers or straighteners abroad as even with a converter and adaptor they can be damaged.
+I usually advise avoiding bringing hair dryers or straighteners abroad as even with a converter and adaptor they can be damaged.
 If it is a single voltage (110V) then you 100% cannot use them in Europe without a converter and adapter.
 Believe me, it ends badly… haha lesson learned after I fried a very expensive hair dryer.